 What to do in Darwin?

 For those interested in culture, the city has many museums on the Second World War, because Darwin was a strategic military base during this period.
 You can also visit the Parliament House and the Northern Territory Library.
+There you can also enjoy free wifi and access to computers.
 They are both worth a visit.